dzegel/DynamockServer/README.md

 ## Dynamock API

 ### PUT `<dynamock-path-base>/expectations`
-Setup a mocked response by registering an expectation and the response to return when the expectation is positively matched.
+Setup an expectation with an optional mocked response to return when the expectation is positively matched.
+If no response is registered the expectation is used solely for hit-count validation.
 An expectation name is provided to be used by the client to associate the returned expectation-ids to their respective registered expectations.
-Previously registered expectations which are identical to expectations provided will have their respective responses overridden with the responses provided and will keep the ids the expectations were originally registered with.
+Previously registered expectations which are identical to expectations provided will have their respective responses overwritten if one is now provided or erased if one is not provided.

 **Content-Type:** application/json